 You will satisfy the one-year waiting period if you've completed one year of service at NYU Grossman School of Medicine in which you are credited with at least 1,000 hours of service.
 The twelve-month year period used to measure service for this purpose is the twelve-month period beginning on your date of hire and each calendar year beginning after your date of hire.
 In general, you are credited with hours of service for hours you work and for certain other hours for which you are entitled to be paid (such as paid vacation and holidays).
-Generally, you are deemed to have completed a year of service if you have base hours of at least 17.5 hours per week throughout the applicable twelvemonth period.
+Generally you are deemed to have completed a year of service if you are a full-time faculty member throughout the applicable twelve-month period.
 If your employment terminates after you have met the waiting period requirements for employer contributions, and you are rehired in an eligible position at any time, you will not need to meet another waiting period.
 Your employer contributions will begin with the first available paycheck following your rehire date.

-For purposes of the waiting period, your service with NYU Washington Square, NYU Langone Hospitals (including NYU Langone Orthopedic Hospital), NYU Langone Health System, NYU Abu Dhabi service, NYU Tandon School of Engineering on or after July 1, 2008, NYU Langone Hospital-Brooklyn (and prior to April 1, 2015, Lutheran Medical Center), NYU Imaging, Inc. on or after August 1, 2018 (see note on Meridian Service below), NYU Langone Hospital-Long Island, NYU Langone MSO, Inc. and any other member of the NYU controlled group of employers is recognized under the plan.
+For purposes of the waiting period, your service at NYU Washington Square, NYU Langone Hospitals (including NYU Langone Orthopedic Hospital), NYU Abu Dhabi service, NYU Tandon School of Engineering on or after July 1, 2008, NYU Langone Health System, NYU Langone Hospital-Brooklyn (and prior to April 1, 2015, Lutheran Medical Center), NYU Imaging, Inc.\\ on or after August 1, 2018 (see note on Meridian Service below), NYU Langone Hospital-Long Island,\ NYU Langone MSO, Inc. and any other member of the NYU controlled group of employers is recognized under the plan.